-On November 10, 1898, one of the worst “race riots” in U.S. history left 30 to 100 African Americans dead in Wilmington, NC and the elected government was deposed in a coup d’etat.
+On Nov.
+10, 1898, one of the worst “race riots” in U.S. history left 30 to 100 African Americans dead in Wilmington, North Carolina and the elected Reconstruction era government was deposed in a coup d’etat.

 Before the violence, this port city on the Cape Fear River was remarkably integrated.
 Three out of the ten aldermen were African Americans, and blacks worked as policemen, firemen, and magistrates.